xanderlent/intel-npu-highlevel-rpms/README.md

 - the criterion package tweaks a tight version bound on a tool to allow supposedly-compatible versions based on semver
 - rust-gif0.12 needs to be built without check since that creates a circular dep on rust-criterion
 - did deleting things in neural-compressor (esp.) or acclerate or transformers etc. damage the package rather than just stripping unused stuff?

-#### TODOs for building intel-npu-acceleration-library with +dev

-- pyroma and zest.releaser have a circular dependency, if pyroma's test extra is built, so exclude it in the conf file
-- ablog >0.11.8 requires deps that are too new!
-- sphinx-automodapi, old version needed because newer versions require newer sphinx
-- sphinx-automodapi needs the archive name modified in the spec file from _ to -
-- sphinx-examples has the URL issue with PyPI again...
-- sphinx-examples with extra sphinx has a circular dependency on sphinx-book-theme
-- sphinx-examples needs the archive name modified in the spec file from _ to -
-- sphinx-thebe with extra sphinx has a circular dependency on sphinx-book-theme
-- sphinx-togglebutton with extra sphinx has a circular dep on sphinx-book-theme
-- sphinx-book-theme seems to download NPM packages during the build... really?

 ## Candidates for evaluation for future packaging